sdtemple/isweep/workflow/scan/README.md

 You must remove close relatives beforehand (IBDkin, plink, etc.)

-You must subset to different "ancestry" groups (ADMIXTURE, principal components)
+You must subset to different "ancestry" groups (ADMIXTURE, principal components, etc.)

-If you are studying a subset of a larger (biobank) dataset, create a subsample textfile.
+If you are studying a subset of a larger (biobank) dataset, create a subsample text file.
 - Link to it in your yaml file
 - If not, create an empty subsample.txt file
     - "touch subsample.txt"